My Independent Greece Itinerary for a 2-Week Trip

 Cape Mykonos

-Fabulous views over Mykonos Town and with a great quiet beach very close.
-Some rooms have a fancy jacuzzi in the balcony.
-The only inconvenience is that it’s on the top of a VERY steep hill.
+Fantastic views over Mykonos Town and a quiet beach nearby.
+Some rooms have a jacuzzi on the balcony.
+The location is on top of a very steep hill: worth it, but worth knowing in advance.

 Booking.com

-• 🍴 Best place to eat: to be fair, nothing was memorable, but I didn’t want to stretch my budget.
-The gyros from Saki’s Grill House were very good value though.
+• 🍴 Best place to eat: Nothing stood out as memorable at my budget level.
+The gyros at Saki’s Grill House were good value and actually filling.

 • 💬 Words that define Mykonos: luxury, cruise ships, party, fashion, bars, nightlife